Azure/azure-sdk-for-cpp/sdk/eventhubs/azure-messaging-eventhubs/README.md

 ### Authenticate the client

 Event Hub clients are created using a credential from the [Azure Identity package][azure_identity_pkg], like [DefaultAzureCredential][default_azure_credential].
-You can also create a client using a connection string.
+Alternatively, you can create a client using a connection string.

 <!-- NOTE: GO Links are intentional for now -->
 #### Using a service principal